zhoubin-me/lushi_script/README.md

 ## Introduction
 This script is to save your time from Mercenaries mode of Hearthstone.
-Currently only support H1-2 map
+Currently only support H1-2 map.

 ### Update
 * Support selection of heros